 6.7 Payment for Options .
 The premium amount for the purchase of an Option shall be paid within two (2) Business Days of receipt of an invoice from the Option Seller.
 Upon exercise of an Option, payment for the Product underlying such Option shall be due in accordance with Section 6.1.

 6.8 Transaction Netting .
-If the Parties enter into one or more Transactions, which in conjunction with one or more other outstanding Transactions, constitute Offsetting Transactions, then all such Offsetting Transactions may by agreement of the parties, be netted into a single Transaction under which:
+If the Parties enter into one or more Transactions, which in conjunction with one or more other outstanding Transactions, constitute Offsetting Transactions, then all such Offsetting Transactions may by agreement of the Parties, be netted into a single Transaction under which:

-(a) the Party owing the greater amount of Energy will deliver the difference between the total amount it owes and the total amount owed to it under the Offsetting Transactions, and
+(a) the Party obligated to deliver the greater amount of Energy will deliver the difference between the total amount it is obligated to deliver and the total amount to be delivered to it under the Offsetting Transactions, and

-(b) the Party owing the greater aggregate payment will pay the net difference owed between the parties.
+(b) the Party owing the greater aggregate payment will pay the net difference owed between the Parties.

 Each single Transaction resulting under this Section shall be deemed part of the single, indivisible contractual arrangement between the parties, and once such resulting Transaction occurs, outstanding obligations under the Offsetting Transactions which are satisfied by such offset shall terminate.